fedecarles/lister/README.md

 or any other list-oriented task, Lister offers a flexible and intuitive platform for users to streamline their planning process.

+Lister is the best way to keep all your list-oriented notes in a same place.
+Manage your to-do tasks, your grocery shopping list, or just write down notes or keep a track of those restaurants you want to try.

 ## Features
 - **Customize template**: Users have freedom to design their lists with their own fields.
 Each template can consist of custom fields, including text,